boyanzhang36/COMP90018-admin-ui/README.md

 ### 2.2 Run Test

-> **Notes**: <br>
+> **Notes**:
 > The front-end UI `App` component is wrapped inside `AmplifyAuthenticator` within `AppWithAuth` component to provide authentication service to the front-end.
-Automating the process of amplify sign-in is not allow through Puppeteer because `AmplifyAuthenticator` components are with shadow-dom. <br>
+Automating the process of amplify sign-in is not allow through Puppeteer because `AmplifyAuthenticator` components are with shadow-dom.

 In order to run end-to-end test, we need our front-end to render only the `App` component without authentication.
 Make the following change in *src/index.tsx*: